thesattiraju/cli-tools-docker/README.md

-# cli tools docker
+# CLI Tools Docker based

 Docker images for various tools.
-These images are based on alpine.
+These images are based on alpine and pushed to docker hub registry under `clitools`.

 Usage: `docker run clitools/<tool-name>`

 Example: `docker run clitools/kubectl get svc`

-## Prereq for kubernetes tools
+### Prereq for kubernetes tools

 You need to mount your kubeconfig to the container for fetching information from cluster.